 The Garraf Massif is a mountain range located south of Barcelona along the Mediterranean coast between the towns Castelldefels and […]Keep Reading

 The soils around Can Rafols dels Caus are comprised of decomposed dolomitic limestone with inclusions of ancient stones and fossils.
-The soil is shallow, free draining and poor in nutrients so even young vines are forced to root deep into the limestone bedrock of the region.
+The soil is shallow, free draining and poor in nutrients so even young vines are forced to root deep into the limestone bedrock below.
 To prevent erosion, Carlos only plows in the winter and encourages cover crops– mainly local varieties of nitrogen-fixing flora.
-The combination of its proximity to the Mediterranean and elevation, Can Rafols enjoys plenty of warmth and sunshine as well as afternoon winds that moderate the heat and humidity.
+The combination of its proximity to the Mediterranean and its elevation, Can Rafols enjoys plenty of warmth and sunshine as well as afternoon winds that moderate the heat and humidity of summer.